timboudreau/giulius/README.md

 suite has saved me from committing code I thought should work but which had subtle problems.

 Code is an investment of time and work.
-Tests do is, they make it possible to keep that investment.
+Tests make it possible to keep that investment.
 Code which is covered by tests is hard to break with future changes because (with Maven) you know that something is broken as soon as you try to compile.